 Is a Rebuildable Atomizer Right for You?

 V2 recognise that some vapers do prefer higher levels of vapour production whilst at the same time do not want the inconvenience of having a high maintenance RBA/RDA vape product or having to risk nicotine leakage/spillage.
 The V2 Pro Series range of vaporizers offers vapers a significantly higher degree of custom options and higher levels of vapour production without the need to get involved with the nitty-gritty of rebuildable vaping devices.
-The V2 Pro Series 3X is recognised by many e cig review sites as the best vape pen whilst at the same time offering the best dry herb vaporizer experience in a small scale device by using the loose leaf cartridge option.
+The V2 Pro Series 3X is recognised by many e cig review sites as the best vape pen whilst at the same time offering the best vaporizer experience in a small scale device by using the heated cartridge option.
 We believe that the vast majority of vapers wish to reduce or quit their smoking habit rather than participating in the sport of exhaling huge vapour clouds for the sake of it.
 Our Pro range is the ultimate in versatility, high vapour production combined with simplicity.

 The big question that many electronic cigarette users have when thinking about switching to an RBA is whether or not it’s right for them.
 Is it going to be worth the time and effort when there are more convenient options (i.e., pre-filled cartridges) that are readily available.
 Ultimately, will the advantages outweigh the negatives that go with rebuildables?
 To answer this, it comes down to four factors: time, skill, priority/enjoyment and the alternatives.